“BIRTH OF PHARAOH” CHAPTER 6

 Everything was gone that I had lived for.

-After that, I found out about the Great Lord of All, and I’ve been his man-chump since who, yet, is strong.
+After that, I found out about the Great Lord of All, and I’ve been his man-chump ever since.
+This is the person who I have strung along for, after the Na Halien went away for good.
+His name is Fior.

 I am lost in my memories.

-A full month passes inside the medic’s tube.
+Another full month passes while I am healed inside the medic’s tube.

 TO CONTINUE THE ADVENTURE CLICK ON CHAPTER SEVEN: “NYERA IS GONE” FROM THE RENEYT HOMEPAGE!